Summary

 Installed M365 Apps must run on the Enterprise Monthly Channel or Current Channel.

 This should not be a problem for the majority of organisations.
-Here, as well, we don't understand how it will be monitored and enforced.
+It is unclear how it will be monitored and enforced.

 May we also deploy Project or Visio on Amazon Workspaces?

-Yes, it is permitted, but there are stringent conditions.
+Yes, it is permitted, but there are strict conditions.

 Why did it happen, and why was it so strangely implemented?